facelessuser/pymdown-extensions/docs/src/markdown/extensions/details.md

-# Spoilers
+# Details

 ## Overview

-Spoilers is an extension that hides content until clicked.
+Details is an extension that creates collapsible elements that hide their content.
 It uses the HTML5 `#!html <details><summary>` tags to accomplish this.
 It supports nesting and you can also force the default state to be open.
 And if you want to style some different than others, you can optionally feed in a custom class.

 ## Syntax

-Spoilers must contain a blank line before they start.
-Use `???` to start a spoiler or `???+` if you want to start a spoiler whose default state is 'open'.
+Details must contain a blank line before they start.
+Use `???` to start a details block or `???+` if you want to start a details block whose default state is 'open'.
 Follow the start of the block with an optional class and the summary contained in quotes.
 Content is placed below the header and must be indented.

 ```
 ??? optional-class "Summary"
     Here's some content.
 ```

-Spoilers will be output in the format below.
+Details will be output in the format below.
 The content will always be encapsulated in tags of some kind.

 ```html
 <details class="optional-class"><summary>Text</summary><p>Content</p></details>